Ard3ny/ard3ny.github.io/_posts/2023-06-23-Quick-fix-AlmaLinux9-cloud-init-kernel-panic.md

 ### Cause
-The problem may be that "El9" requires x86-64-v2 support and certain "CPUs" (modes in hypervisors) may not be able to compile with it.
+The problem may be that 'El9' requires x86-64-v2 support and certain 'CPUs' (modes in hypervisors) may not be able to compile with it.

 [Source](https://forums.rockylinux.org/t/el9-will-require-x86-64-v2-support/5311)